neon-bindings/rfcs/text/0000-jsbox.md

 }
 ```

-The instance of `Pool` can be returned to Javascript using a `JsBox`.
+The instance of `Pool` can be returned to JavaScript using a `JsBox`.
 The `Pool` won't be dropped until the `JsBox` is garbage collected.

 ```rust
 fn create_pool(mut cx: FunctionContext) -> JsResult<JsBox<Pool>> {